AIMS: Aid for the Impaired Medical Student

 Early in the 1982-83 academic year, a few students, administrators, and faculty members in the College of Medicine held informal discussions about the need to develop a program to provide compassionate help to impaired medical students.
 Following these discussions, the medical students drafted a program proposal which was then refined with input from the faculty and administrators involved.
 In the spring of 1983, the proposal received the strong support and endorsement of the Dean of the College of Medicine and was instituted as the AIMS Program.

-The AIMS Program is administered by the AIMS Council, which is made up of eight professional members and eight student members.
+The AIMS Program is administered by the AIMS Council, which is made up of eight students and the AIMS faculty.
 Two students from each class are elected by their peers in the winter quarter of their first year and, ideally, are chosen for their maturity, integrity, and discretion.
-Once elected, theses students remain as their class' representatives for four years, unless specifically replaced by class vote.
-The eight professional members of the AIMS Council are chosen by the Dean of the College Medicine.
-Their selection is based upon their expertise in dealing with problems of impairment, as well as their concern for the welfare of medical students.
-The professional members are not connected in any way with the administration of the College of Medicine, so as to assure the trust and confidence of medical students in the program.
-Two professional Council members are assigned to each medical school class as professional advisors.
-The AIMS Council is co-chaired by one medical student and one professional member, both being elected by the membership of the Council.
+Once elected, these students remain as their class' representatives for four years, unless specifically replaced by class vote.
+The faculty advisor to the AIMS Council is chosen by the Associate Dean for Student Affairs and Admissions based on expertise in dealing with problems of impairment.

 Essential Elements of the Program